extremeprog-com/statetree/README.md

 ```

 ## AsyncData
-AsyncData is a wrapper for objects that are often being updated, changed and synced.
+AsyncData is a wrapper for objects that are often updated, changed and synced.

 ### Initialization
 ```javascript